Apple Harvest at Shandon Farm near Appletree Luxury Self Catering Cottage Loch Lomond

 We have grafted scions every year and now have over 200 trees in our nursery on various rootstocks awaiting planting in the new year.

 This year we planted another fifty trees from stock which we had grown in our nursery.
-For the first couple of years we pinch off the blossom to help the roots to grow in the soil.
+For the first year after planting, we pinch off the blossom to help the roots to grow in the soil.
 In two or three years they should start to bear fruit - although some varieties take longer than others.

 In addition to the apple trees there is much other fruit around the farm.
 We planted some blue berry bushes which have given us our first crop.